 Granted, gas is affordable but it is far from efficient.
 For starters, gas furnaces are controlled by a single thermostat, which also means that you will have to warm the entire property even though they may reside in only one room.
 Since you want to keep disputes to a minimum, you can counter this problem with smart thermostats, however, they will increase your overall cost.

 Since you’re thinking about installing a gas furnace because of its low costs, you should also know that the maintenance costs of these machines can be quite pricey.
 Moreover, it will be your responsibility as the landlord to keep a check on leakages and conduct annual (or bi-annual) inspections.

 In comparison to gas furnaces, electric heating systems are a lot cheaper to install.
-Whether you’re opting for electric space heaters or electric furnaces, you’ll find that there is no need to add massive structures or pipes all over your rental property.
+According to these Tucson property managers, whether you’re opting for electric space heaters or electric furnaces, you’ll find that there is no need to add massive structures or pipes all over your rental property.
 The only time-consuming factor here would be the hardwiring (and auxiliary radiators and pipes if you choose radiators), which can be delegated to an experienced team of electricians.

 Since electrical heating systems don’t consume fossil fuels, they will not add-on to your utility bills to burn it.
 Not only does this make them more energy-efficient, but they are also considered to be a bliss for your tenant’s health and the environment as a whole.

 When it comes to electric heating systems, maintenance is vital.
 However, this job can just as easily be delegated to your property manager or certified electricians during installation.
 The only risk here is that landlords are solely responsible for repairs if unforeseen breakages occur in the middle of winter.

 Has winter got you feeling lazy?
 Well, you can always hire an experienced property manager, to streamline your tasks for you.
 By hiring a property manager, all you need to do is make a decision and follow-up whenever your schedule allows you to.